All medication supplied is UK licensed.

-- Sexually active people should test every year and when they have a new partner.
-Annual HIV testing should also be carried out for those at risk.
+Sexually active people should test for chlamydia every year and when they have a new partner.

-- A chlamydia test kit can be ordered through the post.
+A chlamydia test kit can be bought online for delivery by post.
 Testing is carried out on a urine sample in men, whilst in women testing is carried out on a self-taken vaginal swab.

 - Post the sample to the lab in the envelope provided.

-- A few days later the result is posted, or emailed back to you.
+- A few days later the result is posted, emailed, or texted back to you.